Davidj361/cuTPS/README.md

 - common - Contains all classes that are common between the client and server
 - resources - Contains all non source code files eg. SQL and DB files
-- cuTPSServer - Contains all source code for the cuTPS server
+- server - Contains all source code for the cuTPS server
-- cuTPSClient - Contains all source code for the cuTPS client
+- client - Contains all source code for the cuTPS client

 ## Build Instructions

-- From a terminal, enter the cuTPSServer folder
+- From a terminal, enter the server folder
-  1.  `$ qmake cuTPSServer.pro`
+  1.  `$ qmake server.pro`
   2.  `$ make`
-  3.  `$ ./cuTPSServer`
+  3.  `$ ./server`
-- From another terminal, enter the cuTPSClient folder
+- From another terminal, enter the client folder
-  1.  `$ qmake cuTPSClient.pro`
+  1.  `$ qmake client.pro`
   2.  `$ make`
-  3.  `$ ./cuTPSClient`
+  3.  `$ ./client`

+## Test accounts

+The accounts below are in the format of username : password

+### Students

+- bruce : password
+- peter : password
+- clark : password
+- celina : password

+### Content Manager

+- gandalf : password
+- albus : password

 ## JSON API Reference